-MiSPP awards the Master of Arts in Humanistic and Clinical Psychology.
-MA students who do not complete their degree programs within one (1) year following their full-time enrollment must make arrangements with the program chair and registrar to complete all the degree requirements in the next year.
+MiSPP awards the Master of Arts in Clinical Psychology.
+MA students who do not complete their degree programs within one (1) year following their full-time enrollment must make arrangements with the program director and registrar to complete all the degree requirements in the next year.
 Students who fail to complete the program within the one year extension must reapply for admission and follow applicable admission processes.
-New program requirements will apply.
+New program requirements may apply.

-Doctor of Psychology (PsyD)
+Doctor of Clinical Psychology (PsyD)

-MiSPP awards a Doctor of Psychology in Humanistic and Clinical Psychology.
-After the successful completion of all requirements at the end of the second year, a Specialist (PsyS) in Humanistic and Clinical Psychology degree is awarded.
+MiSPP awards a Doctor of Clinical Psychology degree.
+After the successful completion of all requirements at the end of the second year, a Specialist (PsyS) in Clinical Psychology degree is awarded.
 At the time the student's dissertation research study is approved by the Institutional Review Board, the student is considered a PsyD candidate.